 When you listen to music, try to identify whether chords sound major, minor, or diminished.
 Then try to assign Roman numerals.
 Over time, you will start hearing the function of each chord, not just its sound.

 Want to put diatonic chord knowledge into practice?
-Music Genius offers interactive chord-building exercises that let you construct chords across every key and hear them played back instantly.
-It is a hands-on way to reinforce the theory covered here and develop real fluency with diatonic harmony.
+Music Genius offers Build the Chords — interactive chord-building drills across every key with instant audio playback.
+It is a hands-on way to reinforce the theory here and develop real fluency.
+Pair with Roman Numeral Analysis and How to Build Chords for the full chord-construction picture.

 PRACTICE WHAT YOU LEARNED